-This pressure cooker Italian chicken soup has incredible depth of flavour, is both hearty and healthy and will soon become a family favourite.
+This Italian chicken soup made with a whole chicken has incredible depth of flavour, is both hearty and healthy and will soon become a family favourite.
 An excellent recipe for those new to pressure cooking!

 If you are reading this recipe for pressure cooker Italian chicken soup you will likely fall into one of three camps.

 - You are a pressure cooker enthusiast and can’t understand why everyone else is not!